By Henning Lund - March 09, 2022

-As a result, the integration of the two systems might be set aside for a shorter or longer period.
-But is it wise?
+As a result, the integration of the two systems is typically set aside for a shorter or longer period.
 Combined together however, these two systems can help companies take an exponential leap.

-From a conceptual point-of-view, integration makes a lot of sense: ERP systems provide much-needed internal information that can be shared with new stakeholders.
+From a conceptual point-of-view, ERP-CRM integration makes a lot of sense.
+ERP systems provide much-needed internal information that can be shared with new stakeholders.
 CRM systems provide the entry point for stakeholders to engage with an organization.
 You can't really have one without the other and be successful in the marketplace.

 From an operational point of view, you can achieve much greater benefits by integrating the two systems.
 I’ll give you my top 4 reasons:

-You get the most out of your investment because you secure a higher user adoption.
-Before your systems where in place people had their own way to deal with their daily tasks.
-If your CRM and ERP systems are harder and more cumbersome to use, they will reject them and go back to their old solutions.
+Before CRM and ERP, your staff had their own way to deal with their daily tasks.
+If your CRM and ERP systems were harder and more cumbersome to use, they will reject them and go back to their old solutions.